 Love is patient, love is kind.
 It is not jealous, is not pompous, it is not inflated, it is not rude, it does not seek its own interests, it is not quick-tempered, it does not brood over injury, it does not rejoice over wrongdoing but rejoices with the truth.
 It bears all things, believes all things, hopes all things, endures all things.
 Love never fails.

 Meeting Mr. Right – The Five best places – good and bad

 Meeting Mr. Right through friends: This can be a very good thing, often.
 It can also be….not so great.
-How many times have friends with really good intentions who insist on their need to set you up with a friend.
+How many times have friends with good intentions insisted on setting you up with a friend?
 And, to accommodate your friend(s) and to keep everyone happy, you go along with the date(s) and have a smile frozen on your face the entire time.
-Then, try to explain to the well intentioned friends, how do you say, “He’s just not the one.”
+Then, try to explain to the well-intentioned friends, “He’s just not the one.”
 It seems like no matter what you say, it’s the wrong thing.
 He’s their friend, right?

 What’s the answer?

 Maybe, the answer is just a few words beforehand with your friend(s) that you agree to go.
 However, if things don’t click you will let them know and please, maybe, no hurt feelings?
 At least, aim for that.